 CHAP.
 XXXV.
 1522-1564. - Ferdinand baffles the Views of Charles to procure the Reversion of the Imperial Crown for his Son Philip.
 Abdication of Charles, and Accession and Capitulation of Ferdinand.
 Emancipates the Imperial Crown from its Dependence on the See of Rome.
 Suspends the religious Disturbances in the hereditary Countries.
 His Conduct as Emperor, in regard to religious Affairs.
-Fruitless Attempts to obtain a Reformation of the Church. and to re-unite the Catholics and Protestants.
+Fruitless Attempts to obtain a Reformation of the Church, and to re-unite the Catholics and Protestants.
 Renewal and Dissolution of the Council of Trent.
-Ferdinand conciliates both Sects. and maintains the Peace of the Empire.
+Ferdinand conciliates both Sects, and maintains the Peace of the Empire.
 Changes in the Constitution of Germany during his Reign.
 Election of his Son Maximilian as King of the Romans.
 Division of his Territories among his three Sons, and Establishment of the Branches of Austria, Tyrol, and Styria.
-His Death, Character, and Issue -Page 1 CHAP.
+His Death, Character, and Issue - Page 1

+CHAP.
 XXXVI.
-1527-1566. - Situation of the House of Austria in consequence of the Separation of the Wose of Austria in consequence of the Separation of the two Branches, and the Introduction of the Lutheran Doctrines into Germany and the Hereditary Dominions.
+1527-1566. - Situation of the House of Austria in consequence of the Separation of the two Branches, and the Introduction of the Lutheran Doctrines into Germany and the Hereditary Dominions.
 Birth and Education of Maximilian.
-His early Attachment to the Lutheran Doctrines.
+His carly Attachment to the Lutheran Doctrines.
 Motives which induced him not to quit the Catholic Church.
 The Effects of his tolerant and judicious Conduct.
 Diet of Augsburgh.
 Attempts of Maximilian to prevent the Dissensions in the Protestant Body.
-Progress of Calvinism, and Rise of the Disputes between the Lutherans and Calvinists
+Progress of Calvinism, and Rise of the Disputes between the Lutherans and

-CHAP.
+Calvinists - 19 Chap.
 XXXVII.
 1564-1574. - Troubles derived from the Introduction of the Reformation into the different Countries of Europe.
 Rise of the Huguenot Party, and Civil Wars in France.
 Massacre of St. Bartholomew.
 Maximilian endeavours to check these Persecutions.
 Introduces Regulations to prevent these Troubles from spreading into Germany.
 Commotions in the Netherlands.
 Character and Conduct of Philip II.
 Sanguinary Administration of the Duke of Alva.
 Rise and Progress of the Rebellion.
-Ineffectual Endeavours of Maximilian to mediate an Accommodation-Suppression of the Troubles in the Empire, occasioned by Grumbach and his Protector the Duke of Saxe Gotha.
-Maximilian eludes the demands of the Teutonic Knights, relative to the Recovery of Prussia and Livonia.
+Ineffectual Endeavours of Maximilian to mediate an Accommodation.
+Suppression of the Troubles in the Empire, occasioned by Grumbach and his Protector the Duke of Saxe Gotha.
+Maximilian eludes the demands of the Teutonic Kuights, relative to the Recovery of Prussia and Livonia.
 His Connections with the Czar of Muscovy.
-Disputes with the Pope relative to Tuscany - Page 27 Chap, XXXVIII.
-1567-1576. - Affairs of Religion in the heredi-
+Disputes with the Pope relative to Tuscany - Page 27

-CHAP, XXXVIII.
+CHAP.
+XXXVIII.
 1567-1576. - Affairs of Religion in the hereditary Countries.
 Toleration of Maximilian towards his Protestant Subjects of every Description.
 Affairs of Hungary.
 Renewal of the War with the Prince of Transylvania and the Turks.
 Siege of Zigeth, and Death of Solyman.
 Conclusion of Peace with Selim and the Prince of Transylvania